Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory: Analysis procedure of production at THE FCC-ee/CEPC

-The analysis is initiated by requiring at least one photon in the final state ($N_\gamma > 0$).
-After this inclusive condition, the two-dimensional distributions in the $E_\gamma- \slashed{E}_T$ plane shown in Fig.~\ref{metvsegamma} are obtained, which serve as the basis for motivating subsequent selection cuts.
-The plot on the left of this figure illustrates the case of anomalous couplings $\kappa/\Lambda^2 = 5.0~\text{TeV}^{-4}$, while the right plot corresponds to the benchmark $\alpha_8/\Lambda^4 = 15~\text{TeV}^{-4}$.
-In both scenarios, the signal process $e^+e^- \to \nu\bar{\nu}\gamma$ (green) populates a broad region of the phase space, characterized by large values of missing transverse energy correlated with the photon energy.
-In contrast, the background $e^+e^- \to l^+l^-\gamma$ (blue) events are concentrated near low $\slashed{E}_T$, reflecting the fact that no genuine invisible particles are produced in this channel apart from mis-measured momentum.
-The red dashed lines in Fig.~\ref{metvsegamma} indicate the applied kinematic cuts; photon transverse energy ($E_{\gamma} > 4~\mathrm{GeV}$), missing transverse energy ($\slashed{E}_T > 4~\mathrm{GeV}$) and $E_{T} \leq E_{\gamma}$.
-The comparison between two plots shows that different choices of anomalous couplings modify the phase-space density of signal events, but the general separation between signal and background remains robust.
-This demonstrates that the two dimensional distribution of $E_\gamma- \slashed{E}_T$ provides a powerful handle for isolating potential new physics contributions from the irreducible SM background.
+After applying the inclusive event selection, the two-dimensional distributions in the $E_\gamma$--$\slashed{E}_T$ plane shown in Fig.~\ref{metvsegamma} are obtained and used to motivate the subsequent kinematic requirements.
+The figure illustrates the case of anomalous couplings $\kappa_1/\Lambda^2=\kappa_2/\Lambda^2 = 5.0~\text{TeV}^{-2}$ and includes, in addition to the signal, all relevant Standard Model background contributions.
+The signal process $e^+e^- \to \nu\bar{\nu}\gamma$ with anomalous couplings (green) populates a broad region of the phase space, characterized by sizable missing transverse energy that is strongly correlated with the photon energy.
+The corresponding Standard Model contribution to $e^+e^- \to \nu\bar{\nu}\gamma$ (red) exhibits a similar kinematic correlation but with a reduced overall density, reflecting the absence of EFT-induced enhancements.
+The background process $e^+e^- \to \ell^+\ell^-\gamma$ (blue) is mainly concentrated at low values of $\slashed{E}_T$, as no genuine invisible particles are produced in this channel and the apparent missing energy arises predominantly from detector effects or limited acceptance.
+The $e^+e^- \to \gamma\gamma\gamma$ background (purple) is strongly suppressed in the high-$\slashed{E}_T$ region and accumulates near very small missing transverse energy, consistent with the fully visible nature of the final state when at least one photon is reconstructed in the central detector region.
+The dashed lines in Fig.~\ref{metvsegamma} indicate the applied kinematic requirements: photon transverse energy $E_{\gamma_1} > 10~\mathrm{GeV}$, missing transverse energy $\slashed{E}_T > 10~\mathrm{GeV}$, and the condition $E_T \leq E_{\gamma_1}$.
+These selections efficiently suppress reducible backgrounds while preserving the signal-rich region of the phase space.
+A comparison of similar distributions obtained for different values of $\kappa_1/\Lambda^2=\kappa_2/\Lambda^2$ and $\alpha_8/\Lambda^4$ shows that anomalous couplings primarily modify the population density and shape of the signal region, whereas the separation between signal and backgrounds remains robust.